 No progress.
 No Elopas.
 Just school.
 Just motherfucking school over and over again and nothing else.
 Even though I know it’ll be over eventually, I can’t help but complain to myself constantly about this utter bullshit waste of time.
-Every day when I walk out of those doors I’m reminded that though this bell may be temporary, you’ll remember it forever.
+Every day when I walk out of those doors I’m reminded that though this hell may be temporary, you’ll remember it forever.
 And that lost time will never come back.

 Surprisingly, Elaine’s still asleep.
 Her door’s closed, at least.
 I don’t think I’ve ever been up this early in my whole life.
 Huey should be up by now, but downstairs, I’m all alone, and outside the window his car’s nowhere to be found.
 Guess he… left already?
 Makes sense I suppose.
 I go to sit in the den.

 There’s nothing in here for me.
 I spend all my time in my room, so I’ve left no trace of my existence in this space.
 Nothing I own is here.
 Nothing I like is here.
 The aesthetic is old and dry, born from and kept alive by my mother.
 My eyes drift again to the cabinet near the left of the room.
 No… no, I can’t do that.
 But maybe… I mean…?